BACK TO STAFF INFO

 campstaff@shilohnyc.org

-CIT PROGRAM COORDINATOR:
+CIT PROGRAM MANAGER: GENERAL RESPONSIBILITIES

 Ratio: 1 coordinator for the camp season